Ksbooth01/kubernetes-the-hard-way-raspberry-pi/docs/02-certificate-authority.md

 * Kubernetes API Server
 * Kubernetes Kubelet

-> In production you should strongly consider generating individual TLS certificates for each component.

 The steps can be followed on one of the Raspberry Pis, then the certificates can be distributed to the others.
 I'm using **controller0** for the steps and then I copy the certificates to the rest of the cluster.

 After completing this lab you should have the following TLS keys and certificates: